cyber-chris/blog/content/about/_index.md

     /____/
 ```

-You can find my résumé/CV, projects and my blog on this website.
+You can find my résumé, projects and my blog on this website.

 Opinions shared here are entirely my own, unless explicitly specified otherwise.